-No one wants to learn that they owe more taxes than they can afford to pay, but as a tax professional, you can help them resolve their tax debt before it becomes an even bigger problem.
+No one wants to learn that they owe more taxes than they can afford to pay, but as a tax professional, you can help your clients resolve their tax debt before it becomes an even bigger problem.
 You may work with clients who have filed on time and can pay their debt relatively quickly with a payment plan.
 In other cases, you may work with clients who have avoided filing, accrued considerable penalties and interest, and need your help to resolve the mess.

 No matter the situation, here’s what you need to know to help your clients pay off their taxes and avoid future issues with the IRS.